Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings

 \subsection{Semi-Synchronous Federated Learning}

-We have developed a novel \textit{Semi-Synchronous} training policy that seeks to balance resource utilization and communication costs (cf. \ref{fig:ActiveVSIdleTime}).
-In this policy every learner continues training up to a specific synchronization time point (cf. Figure \ref{fig:TrainingPolicies}(right)).
-The synchronization point is based on the maximum time it takes for any learner to perform a single epoch.
+We have developed a novel \textit{Semi-Synchronous} training policy that seeks to balance resource utilization and communication costs \footnote{In our cross-silo settings, we do not consider delays due to learners' transmission speed.
+In our experiments in Section~\ref{sec:Experiments} model transmission time is less than 0.5\% of the computation time.} (cf. Figure~\ref{fig:ActiveVSIdleTime}).
+In this policy every learner continues training up to a specific synchronization time point (cf. Figure~\ref{fig:TrainingPolicies}(right)).
+The synchronization point is based on the maximum time it takes for any learner to perform a single epoch ($t_{k}^{e}$).
 Specifically:

 where $D_k^T$ refers to the local training data size of learner $k$, $\beta_k$ to the batch size of learner $k$ and $t_{\beta_k}$ to the time it takes learner $k$ to perform a single step (i.e., process a single batch).
 The hyperparameter $\lambda$ controls the number of local passes the slowest learner in the federation needs to perform before all learners synchronize.
-For example, $\lambda=2$ and $\lambda=4$ refer to the slowest learner completing two and four epochs, respectively.
+For example, $\lambda=2$ refer to the slowest learner completing two epochs.
+The hyperparmeter $\lambda$ can be fractional, that is, the slowest learner may only process part of its training set in a federation round.
 The term $\mathcal{B}_k$ denotes the number of steps (batches) learner $k$ needs to perform before issuing an update request, which depends on its computational speed.